5G network slicing: Infrastructure layer

 The infrastructure layer represents the actual physical network topology (radio access network, transport network and core network) upon which every network slice is multiplexed and it provides the physical network resources to host the several network functions composing each slice.

 The network domain of the available resources includes a heterogeneous set of infrastructure components like data centers (storage and computation capacity resources), devices enabling network connectivity such as routers (networking resources) and base stations (radio bandwidth resources).

 Network slice controller

 The network slice controller is defined as a network orchestrator, which interfaces with the various functionalities performed by each layer to coherently manage each slice request.
 The benefit of such network element is that it enables an efficient and flexible slice creation that can be reconfigured during its life-cycle.
-Operationally, the network slice controller is in charge of several tasks that provide a more effective coordination between the aforementioned layers:
+Operationally, the network slice controller oversees several tasks that provide more effective coordination between the aforementioned layers: